djplaner/memex/sense/Conferences/ascilite2022/reflections/wheres-the-digital.md

 # Where's the digital?

+Paraphrase from Ella Kahu
+> We don't need to talk about technology.
+It's 2022.
+Technology is everywhere.

 [ASCILITE's aspiration](https://ascilite.org/about-ascilite/) is to be
 > recognised internationally as Australasia's foremost community for the use of digital technologies in tertiary education.